 When compared “per fluid ounce”, they contain a very similar amount of sugar.

 If you buy regular Coca-Cola in bulk on Amazon, you can get the price per can down below $1 per drink.

-If I was a betting man I would guess that the energy drink version will eventually be priced at around $2 per can to directly compete with Red Bull.
+If I was a betting man I would guess that the energy drink version will eventually be priced at around $2 per can in the US to directly compete with Red Bull.

 Coca-Cola Energy vs Red Bull

 Coca-Cola Energy contains 80mg of caffeine per 8.4 fl.oz which is the same as Red Bull.

 Coca-Cola energy contains exactly the same amount of caffeine as Red Bull.
 However, it doesn’t give you as much of a kick as Red Bull in my opinion.
 I think it might be because Coca-Cola energy doesn’t have any taurine in it, but that’s just a guess.
 Perhaps it will affect you in a different way to the way it affected me.

 Coca-Cola Energy contains 26g of Sugar per 8.4 fl.oz, while Red Bull contains 27g of sugar per 8.4 fl.oz.